PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 ## For Collaborators

-If your using your access token in your forked version of this repository use it like this:
+If your using your access token in your forked version of this repository when editing our workflows use it like this:

-> token: ${{ github.token }}
+> token: ${{ secret.PERSONAL_ACCESS_TOKEN }}

 Not like this: